jpedr0c/42_solong/README.md

 <a id="About"></a>
 ## 💡 About the project
-> This project involves creating a C program that redirects the output of one process to the input of another process using pipes.
-The goal of the project is to create a program that is capable of executing two commands (e.g., cat and grep) and redirecting the output of the first command as input to the second command using pipes.
-The program should be able to read a file and execute the commands specified in it.
+> This project is a graphic module project of the programming school 42, where students are challenged to create a 2D game using the MinilibX graphic library.
+The objective of the game is simple: the player must control a character to collect all the collectibles in a maze and then leave through the exit door.

 <br/>